Local Privilege Licenses

 Web site: Cabarrus County Construction Standards

-When discussing a specific business location, it is important to have the street address and owner's name, or the property identification number, on hand.
+When discussing a specific business location with a City or County staff member, it is important to have the street address and owner's name, or the property identification number (PIN) at hand.

 Zoning questions usually center on the acceptability of a certain use of property in a given zoning district.
 Sometimes conditions are placed on business uses - limiting the intensity of an activity, hours of operation, or other factors which could effect the surrounding neighborhood.
 Other important zoning issues may involve the ability to add on to an existing building, or dealing with a portion of the property which is designated as a flood plain.

 New building construction, additions, and alterations typically require a building permit, except for very minor changes.
 This includes exterior work as well as significant interior repairs and changes.
-For commercial buildings, handicapped accessibility issues are increasingly important, and should be reviewed carefully with Cabarrus County building code officials.
+For commercial buildings, handicapped accessibility issues are becoming increasingly important.
+All these items should be reviewed carefully with Cabarrus County building code officials.
 It is advisable to make sure that all contractors are properly licensed, and to obtain necessary permits before any work is initiated.

 Signs are governed by zoning regulations.
 Commercial signs are limited by the total number allowed for any one business, and the size (in square feet) permitted.
-Sign plans should be submitted to the City of Concord Development Services office to obtain a sign permit.
+Sign plans should be submitted to the City of Concord Planning & Community Development Department.